momochi000/pomodoro_arcade/README.md

     the effort you spent.
 I'm thinking of delete being someting like how iOS handles edit/delete actions.
 There's a little info button that takes you to another screen where you can delete.

-#### Upgrade font awesome

-  + Looks like this will have to wait, font-awesome-rails gem doesn't use font awesome 4.0 yet

 #### Add ability to choose icon for a timer